Lawful reason to use your personal information

 - Other ‘data processors’ which you will be informed of

-You will be informed who your data will be shared with and you will be asked for explicit consent for this when this is required.
+If your data is shared outside of direct care, you will be asked for explicit consent for this if this is required.
 In all circumstances we will transit your personal data securely.
-In almost all instances the transfer of your data will be electronic either through the encrypted NHS network, or using NHS.net secure encrypted email or through an NHS encrypted portal (e.g. enabling an x-ray result to be shared between NHS organisations).
+In almost all instances the transfer of your data will be electronic either through the encrypted NHS network, or using NHS.net secure encrypted email or through an NHS encrypted portal (e.g., enabling an x-ray result to be shared between Healthshare and NHS organisations).

 How we will communicate with you